Philomathean Literary Society (Erskine College): Activities

 In addition, the society organizes several social functions throughout the year.
 Some events are organized with the assistance of the Philomelean Society.
 Specific events have changed since the founding of the society, with new traditions established in place of the old.
 Alumni accompany Philo women dressed as alumni to join candidate members at an open meeting held early in the school year.
 This tradition is called the Smoker and intends to expose candidates to the operation of meetings and the advantages of graduating as a member.
 The Philomeleans host a Halloween costume party, called the Scary Party.
-A Formal has been held since 1979, when it was first hosted at the Greenwood Country Club.
-First-year members prepare and serve a breakfast at midnight for Senior members at the Midnight Breakfast.
+A Formal has been held since 1979 when it was first hosted at the Greenwood Country Club.
+First-year members prepare and serve breakfast at midnight for Senior members at the Midnight Breakfast.
 The society hosts two events that celebrate American history, the pre-Gay '90s semi-Formal and the Gay '90s outdoor party.
 The latter is often held at a nearby lake in spring and celebrates the prosperity of the 1890s, a period that saw the North and South reconcile after undergoing Reconstruction.
-The Society holds a celebration in the second semester.
-Finally, at commencement the Philomathean and Euphemian Societies hold a joint celebration.
+The Society celebrates in the second semester.
+Finally, at commencement, the Philomathean and Euphemian Societies hold a joint celebration.

-The Philomathean and Philomelean members celebrate their members marital engagements.
+The Philomathean and Philomelean members celebrate their member's marital engagements.
 Members of the Philomathean Society "serenade" engaged Philo women by standing outside her window and singing.
-During the '70s a book of songs existed that has since fallen into disuse.
+During the 1970s a book of songs existed that has since fallen into disuse.
 Philomeleans slide notes under the doors of their membership inviting them to a "Candle-Lighting".
 At the time designated by the note, Philo women gather and sing Tell Me Why while passing a burning candle in a circle.
-When the candle reaches the engaged women on the second round of the circle, she blows it out and announces her engagement.
+When the candle reaches the engaged woman on the second round of the circle, she blows it out and announces her engagement.